 The research was funded by the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Gastrointestinal Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with University of East Anglia, University of Oxford and the Quadram Institute.
 Natalie Adams is based at the University of Liverpool and Public Health England.
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR, the Department of Health and Social Care or Public Health England.
 David Taylor-Robinson is funded by the MRC on a Clinician Scientist Fellowship (MR/P008577/1).
 Ben Barr and Tanith Rose were also supported by the National Institute for Health Research (NIHR) Collaboration for Leadership in Health Research and Care (CLAHRC NWC).

 ACKNOWLEDGMENTS

-This work was funded by the National Institute for Health Research Health Protection Research Unit in Gastrointestinal Infections.
-The authors would like to acknowledge support from NHS 111 and NHS Digital and also the help of the Public Health England Real-time Syndromic Surveillance Team.
+This work was funded by the National Institute for Health Research Health Protection from NHS 111 and NHS Digital and also the help of the Public Health England Real-time